GeorgeCiachir/Az-204-Develop-solutions-with-blob-storage/README.md

     tier using the Set Blob Tier operation.
 - When you rehydrate a blob, you can set the priority for the rehydration operation via the optional x-ms-rehydrate-priority header on a Set Blob Tier or Copy Blob/Copy Blob From URL operation.
 Rehydration priority options include:
-  - Standard priority: The rehydration request will be processed in the order it was received and may take up to 15 hours
+  - **Standard priority**: The rehydration request will be processed in the order it was received and may take up to 15 hours
-  - High priority: The rehydration request will be prioritized over standard priority requests and may complete in under one hour for objects under 10 GB in size
+  - **High priority**: The rehydration request will be prioritized over standard priority requests and may complete in under one hour for objects under 10 GB in size
 - When you copy an archived blob to a new blob an online tier, the source blob remains unmodified in the archive tier.
 You must copy the archived blob to a new blob with a different name or to a different container.
 You cannot overwrite the